zirni/alchemy-guides/guides/elements.md

 Occasionally, an element needs to be removed, either because it is no longer in use or is being replaced by another.
-AlchemyCMS provides a straightforward deprecation system to notify editors of such changes.
+Alchemy provides a straightforward deprecation system to notify editors of such changes.

 ### Mark an element as deprecated